Topics

 Clinical signs and symptoms of pemphigus

 The onset of clinical signs can be either rapid or very slow.
 The onset of symptoms is not linear: they may decrease, only to rapidly spike again.
-Common areas for the symptoms to show are the nose, face, and footpads.
+Common areas for the symptoms to show are the mouth, nose, face, and footpads.

 • Itching.
 This symptom can cause secondary infections, as your dog’s paws itch the affected area and break the skin, exposing him to bacteria.